Will remote work security accelerate the expansion of strong MFA?

 What’s next?
 Learn more and decide what’s the best way to for your business

-Since pre-emptive actions are extremely important, there’s a huge effort worldwide put on communication, education, and informing people about new cybersecurity standards.
+Since pre-emptive actions are extremely important, there’s a huge effort worldwide put into communication, education, and informing people about new cybersecurity standards.
 One of the standards that still doesn’t get as much attention as it should is the open web authentication standard called FIDO2.
 So if there was one thing you could do after reading this story is to learn a bit more about it and then decide if and where you could use it.

 If you would like to dig deeper and you are wondering:

-– How exactly does the authentication broker work?
+• How exactly does the authentication broker work?

-– What does the implementation and support of this type of solution look like?
+• What does the implementation and support of this type of solution look like?

-– How to manage two-factor authentication methods in a company?
+• How to manage two-factor authentication methods in a company?

 Then we recommend scheduling a discovery call with us.
 We will address all the questions and will also tell you more about microauthorizations, full site protection, and various use cases where it makes the most sense to consider user access security broker and take advantage of the huge potential of the FIDO2 standard.